 Did your dog suddenly turn to you aggressively with no warning at all?
-There are many different factors that can impact canine behavior.
+Many different factors can impact canine behavior.
 Some are more obvious than others, so it’s important to understand what may be causing the behavioral change.

-In order to address and change the behavior, you need to understand why it’s happening.
-In this article, we’ll discuss the details of canine aggression in our furry friends and help you understand why your pup is experiencing this sudden change in temperament!
+To address and change the behavior, you must understand why it’s happening.
+In this article, we’ll discuss the details of canine aggression in our furry friends and help you understand why your pup is experiencing this sudden change in temperament.

 - Tense or rigid posture

 - Intense stare

 - Showing their teeth

 - Muzzle punch, which involves the dog hitting you or others with their nose

 - Deep bark that sounds more threatening than usual